LES Breathe Sensors 24/7 for all to see

 We have great news to report for our neighborhood.
 We now have three air monitoring sensors placed in the East Village and the Lower East Side.
 These fill a vital information gap with real-time sensors that are working 24/7 to gather baseline data and to focus attention on the impact of the East Side Coastal Resiliency construction on our already compromised air quality, temperature and public health.

-One details the current reading along with an explanation and advice.
-Next is a time scale of recent readings.
+The color-coded vertical window (also seen in real time on the sidebar) details the current reading along with an explanation and advice.
 In the lower section, it provides the sensor’s name (LESBreathe1, 2 and 3), wifi strength and confidence in the sensor’s data.

 PurpleAir readings can be viewed on the desktop or mobile.
-You can point your phone’s camera at the QR code to see our neighborhood (or type in bit.ly/pa-les)
+You can point your phone’s camera at the QR code to see our neighborhood (or type in bit.ly/pa-les (a shortcut to the PurpleAir map)).
+See this data on Weather Underground, Open AQ and other air quality data maps.

 What we can learn